 Summer Overnight Camp

-New for 2018, our Overnight Camps will be divided into three age groups (according to the grade the child is entering).
-The youngest will be entering 3rd and 4th grade.
-The middle age group will be entering 5th and 6th grade.
-The oldest age group will be entering 7th, 8th and 9th grade.
+Our Overnight Camps are divided into three age groups (according to the grade the child is entering).
+The youngest are entering 3rd and 4th grade.
+The middle age group are entering 5th and 6th grade.
+The oldest age group are entering 7th, 8th and 9th grade.
 By staging our activities and schedules appropriately, each group of campers will have a unique camp experience that is appropriate for their age.
 In addition to keeping many of the same traditions Camp Algonquin is known for, our camp leadership is dedicated to advancing the mission of the YMCA and modeling the four core values in all of our programming.
-This may mean a noticeable change in the daily schedule, in and out of camp activities, and the way we utilize Johnson Island, our shining jewel of the camp property.

 Jr. Overnight Camp